 Last, but not least, is my favorite holiday decoration…….soft sculptured carrots.
 I know I have posted on these before, but just a little reminder of a fun, quick and charming craft to whip up.

 - Glue a magnet on the back of one and place it on your fridge for some bright cheery color

 - Attach a string and name tag for place settings at your Easter dinner

 Here is the link for the FREE pattern and tutorial.

-Well, I hope this gets you into the spring and Easter mood.
+Well, I hope these Easter projects get you into the spring and Easter mood.
 Have a good one!